-The AEMC and/or the AER are currently considering a number changes to the national regulatory framework that is relevant to the interaction of distributed generation with electricity networks.
-These are outlined below.
+The Australian Energy Market Commission (AEMC) and/or the Australian Energy Regulator (AER) are currently considering a number changes to the national regulatory framework that is relevant to the interaction of distributed generation with electricity networks.
+In addition the AEMC is conducting a number of reviews into the operation of a number of elements of the National Electricity Market.
+These rule changes and reviews are outlined below.